-The stacked program was conceived as a multi-layered strategy to address poor soils requiring deeps caissons among other criteria.
-The formal integration of the strategy oscillated between subtractions of environmental costs and additions of indoor/outdoor spaces that would become comfortable, inviting places.
-Hybrid catenary trusses support the stacked/rotated floors above the clear-span 270'x190' exhibit hall.
+The stacked program was conceived as a multi-layered strategy to address poor soils requiring deep caissons among other criteria.
+The formal integration of the strategy oscillated between subtractions of environmental costs and additions of indoor/ outdoor spaces that would become comfortable, inviting places.
+Hybrid catenary trusses support the stacked/rotated floors above the clear-span 270’ x 190’ exhibit hall.

-The project is LEED certified for its integration of sustainable principles and generative design including: expansion of DART, including a new station stop 1200 feet from the building; use of untreated water from Lake Carolyn for flushing toilets, irrigation and make-up water supply to cooling towers: estimated water consumption reduced by 19 million gallons/yr; 3,600 tons of recycled steel sourced from old vehicles by North Texas supplier; 150 tons of milled, perforated copper panels fabricated in the city of Irving; and use of copper, a natural, light weight, low maintenance material.
+The project is LEED certified for its integration of sustainable principles and generative design.
+Use of untreated water from Lake Carolyn for flushing toilets, irrigation and make-up water supply to cooling towers: Estimated consumption reduced by 19 million gallons/yr; 3,600 tons of recycled steel sourced from old vehicles by North Texas supplier; 150 tons of milled, perforated copper panels fabricated in the city of Irving.